marckean/marcseparation/_docs/alex_parenting.md

 ![](../blobs/apexparenting/report_charlie_park.jpg)

 Charlie is constantly at the park, because it's [it's super hard being a single parent](/marcseparation/my_initial_comments/#single-parent), and this is one of the only ways that Alex can manage.
-Sometimes at the park, Charlie and other parents tell me that no parents/adults are there to supervise and what's more, if there is a parent, it's not biological mother or father of Charlie.
+Charlie and other parents tell me that sometimes at the park no parents/adults are there to supervise and what's more, if there is a parent, it's not biological mother or father of Charlie.

 ## Alex is never around